BartSte/snapshot/README.md

 - [ ] The --folder argument is not expanded.
 This means that ~ and $HOME are not expanded.
 This should be fixed.

-- [ ] Add a test for max-bytes.
-Also add the feature of adding units to the number.
-For example: 1kb, 1mb, 1gb, 1tb
+- [ ] Write tests for invalid config settings that triggers the config::check
+      function.
+Also improve the error messages and do a graceful exit.